by Philipp Geschke

 )

 After implementing the use case, you may see the options to shorten things a bit.
-The Connectware then plays its strength with fast integration processes near the connected devices, where most of the data pre-processing can be realized with low latency and fewer costs before transmitting it to the cloud.
+Connectware then plays its strength with fast integration processes near the connected devices, where most of the data pre-processing can be realized with low latency and fewer costs before transmitting it to the cloud.

-The enhanced transformation rule within the Connectware mentioned above may be inspired by a requirement to write the data in a well-structured database:
+The enhanced transformation rule within Connectware mentioned above may be inspired by a requirement to write the data in a well-structured database:

 Or the requirement was to create some graph with Amazon Quicksight: